 In 1905, William J. McMartin was President and Manager of the Winnipeg Ceiling and Roofing Company, with yards located at the foot of Scott Street in Fort Rouge, where he also lived.
 In their advertisement in the Henderson Directory, they mentioned the many metal manufactured goods they produced, such as corrugated iron and metal ceilings, siding, cornices, skylights and fireproof windows, as well as Manitoba siding.
-In 1920, William McMartin died and his son Hector C. McMartin, employed in the business from its inception, became Vice President and General Manager.
+In 1920, William McMartin died and his brother Hector C. McMartin, employed in the business from its inception, became Vice President and General Manager.
 He changed the business name to Western Steel Products Ltd., and added oil barrels and steel-sided grain bins to the product line.
 Since 1930, it has been operating under the trade name Westeel, though it has undergone many changes in ownership and is now a division of VicWest Corporation of Oakville, Ontario.

 Their 130,000 square-foot manufacturing plant in St. Boniface and facilities in Regina, Saskatoon and Olds, Alberta produce steel products for storage of bulk commodities such as grain, fertilizer, petroleum products, salt and sand.
 The steel-sided grain bins introduced in the 1920s have now become their most recognizable product at home and abroad.
 Aggressively marketed outside Canada since the 1990s, they also supply about 70% of the domestic market.
 Individual farmers in Canada, the United States, Australia, and New Zealand have purchased them, but they can also be found in foreign flour mills, grain processors, and port facilities.